-Alexander Loengarov is a visiting fellow with the international and European law program at Vrije Universiteit Brussel, and an official at the European Economic and Social Committee.
+Alexander Loengarov is a visiting fellow with the international and European law program at Vrije Universiteit Brussel and a former official with the European Economic and Social Committee.

 The question of whether the ICC is able to proceed with cases against Israeli and Palestinian officials may hinge on fuzzy international legal criteria and competing arguments by sympathetic governments.